Advising Right Now: Building the Advising Relationship

 Participate in Advising Meetings

-- Work with your advisor to be part of the pre-registration meetings and those in the spring.
+- Work with your advisor to be part of the any meetings.

 - Find additional opportunities to meet with each of advisees informally during the semester.